Principle 5 Managing a Creative Environment

 A creative environment has its own personal meaning to each individual and how they choose to utilise the space in which they work within.
 Work spaces can have different effects upon how you work when within these environments, some allow you to explore ideas of culture, and decorative pattern, others allow more conscious awareness to engage in a more structured session of design or thought.
 Furthermore, a work space/creative environment should be personal to whom ever is working within it; to gain inspiration, allow concentration and the expansion of thought processing, stimulating the mind of the person occupying this space.

+From this image, it displays the organisation and availability of my mediums and equipment which I am freely able to work with.
+However, in comparison to practitioners, my supplies are basic and limited, so I would need to engage within other working environments to access more technical equipment, and technology.
 However, often within a shared creative environment, there is often distractions and uncomfortable work spaces (as shown within these images), making the engagement with your work somewhat detached because of these occurrences with disjoint your concentration.
 Therefore workspaces which are allocated to a single person are much more personalised, and allow concentrated reflection, thought process as well as clarity and coherence when decision making because of the lack of distractions.

 For personal reflection: